asksandipd/stock-analysis-app/README.md

 ## Project Overview

-Stock Gainers is a modern web application that allows users to:
+Stock Gainers is a web application (Dev In Progress) that allows users to:

 - Track top-performing stocks in real-time
 - View detailed stock price charts with customizable time ranges